glenwinters/vizzini/README.md

 * `/recipe` displays a random recipe pulled from spoonacular.com.
 * `/science <text>` converts "some text" to "S.O.M.E.
 T.E.X.T.".
 Don't ask...

+Due to Skype having its own slash commands, you need to put a space before the slash if talking to the bot directly.

 ## History